 Pay Attention to These Five Loan Components to Maximize Your Apartment Returns

-Large commercial loans are not the same as the cookie-cutter residential loans.
+Large commercial real estate loans are not the same as the cookie-cutter residential loans.
 There are a multitude of options when it comes to commercial financing.
-When you are dealing with multimillion dollar loans, the difference between two loans can have a huge effect on the cash flow and fees at sale.
+When you are dealing with multimillion dollar commercial apartment loans, the difference between two loans can have a huge impact on the cash flow and sales proceeds.

 Steve O’Brien, an investment officer who was responsible for the acquisition of over 20 multifamily assets totaling close to $200 million in the last five years, understands the different components of the loan and how they can affect an investor’s bottom-line.
-In our recent conversation, he outlined the five components of the apartment loans multifamily syndicators need to be paying attention to prior to selecting a loan.
+In our recent conversation, he outlined the five financing components an apartment syndicator needs to pay attention to prior to selecting a commercial real estate loan.

 1 & 2 – Interest Rate and Loan-to-Value